Adapting the Number of Particles in Sequential Monte Carlo Methods through an Online Scheme for Convergence Assessment: Particle filtering

 \subsection{The standard particle filter}

 A PF is an algorithm that processes the observations $\{\y_t\}_{t\ge 1}$ sequentially in order to compute Monte Carlo approximations of the sequence of probability measures $\{\pi_t\}_{t\ge 1}$.
-The simplest algorithm is the so-called {\em bootstrap} filter (BF) \cite{Gordon93} (see also \cite{Doucet01}), which consists of a recursive importance sampling procedure and a resampling step.
+The simplest algorithm is the so-called {\em bootstrap particle filter} (BPF) \cite{Gordon93} (see also \cite{Doucet01}), which consists of a recursive importance sampling procedure and a resampling step.
 The term ``particle'' refers to a Monte Carlo sample in the state space $\mX$, which is assigned an importance weight.
-Below, we outline the BF algorithm with $M$ particles. \begin{Algoritmo} Bootstrap filter. \begin{enumerate} \item {\sf Initialization.} At time $t=0$, draw $M$ i.i.d. samples, $\x_0^{(m)}$, $m=1,\ldots,M$, from the prior $p(\x_0)$.
+Below, we outline the BPF algorithm with $M$ particles. \begin{Algoritmo} Bootstrap particle filter. \begin{enumerate} \item {\sf Initialization.} At time $t=0$, draw $M$ i.i.d. samples, $\x_0^{(m)}$, $m=1,\ldots,M$, from the prior $p(\x_0)$.

 \item {\sf Recursive step.} Let $\{ \x_{t-1}^{(m)} \}_{m=1}^M$ be the particles at time $t-1$.
 At time $t$, proceed with the two steps below. \begin{enumerate} \item For~$m=1, ..., M$,~draw~$\bar \x_t^{(m)}$~from~the model transition pdf $p(\x_t|\x_{t-1}^{(m)})$.
 Then compute the normalized importance weights